Erddig: List of Yorke Squires

-Tour of the mansion house
+House

+The central block of Erddig Hall is the earliest part of the building and dates from 1683–c.
+1687, when Joshua Edisbury commissioned Thomas Webb to design a new house.
+It was extended c.
+1721, under the ownership of Thomas Meller, through the addition of side wings.
+In 1772–3, Simon Yorke encased the west, entrance front in ashlar stonework and had the service wings which flanked the entrance demolished; they were replaced by a new service wing to the south, completed in 1774.

 A tour of the house, which starts "below stairs", tells of the Yorke family's unusually high regard for their servants and, through a collection of portraits, photographs and verses (a family tradition started by Simon's son Philip Yorke (1743–1804), provides a record of the people who lived and worked on the estate.
-In the staterooms "above stairs" there is a fine collection of 18th century furniture and other treasures (many of which originally belonged to John Meller, including a portrait in the Music Room of Judge Jeffreys, the "Hanging Judge").
+In the staterooms "above stairs" there is a fine collection of 18th century furniture and antiquities.
+Many of these originally belonged to John Meller.
+One notable work of art includes a portrait in the Music Room of Judge Jeffreys, the "Hanging Judge".

 The Yorke family seemingly never threw anything away and the house now has a unique collection ranging from the rare and magnificent (including some Chinese wallpaper in the State Bedroom) to the ordinary and everyday: one of the conditions that the last Squire, Philip S. Yorke (1905–1978) imposed on handing over the house and estate to the National Trust in 1973 was that nothing was to be removed from the house.
 He is quoted as saying: "My only interest for many years has been that this unique establishment for which my family have foregone many luxuries and comforts over seven generations should now be dedicated to the enjoyment of all those who may come here and see a part of our national heritage preserved for all foreseeable time."